MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Run few-shot baseline on Colab GPU with current stack; record VA/EX and screenshots; then move to QLoRA SFT prep (hyperparams/logging) if set up is correct.

 **Reflection (2025-12-06)**
-This week was about hardening Colab workflow reliability: pulling repo changes, resolving dependency mismatches (connector/cryptography/NumPy), and addressing GCP quota project settings.
+This week was about hardening Colab workflow reliability: pulling repo changes, resolving dependency mismatches (connector/cryptography/NumPy).
 These problems are common in cloud notebook research and directly threaten reproducibility if ignored.
 The insight—pull before install, set env vars explicitly—became part of operational hygiene.
 Methodologically, this week strengthened the “experimental apparatus”: if the apparatus is unstable, performance comparisons are meaningless.

 ## 2025-12-07
 - Activities: Documented gated-model loading (HF token, access approval), 4-bit NF4 setup, and dependency pin rationale in CONFIG/ARCHITECTURE.
 Verified validation still 200/200.